Elanco: History

 On December 3, 2020, Elanco announced plans to build a new global headquarters in Indianapolis at the site of the former GM stamping plant, which is located across the White River from the downtown area.
 The business plans to break ground on the new headquarters in the first half of 2021.

 In August 2021, Elanco announced it had closed its acquisition of Kindred Biosciences.

 Elanco's flea and tick collar, branded "Seresto", which was developed by Bayer Animal Health and acquired by Elanco in 2020, has been linked to more than 98,000 incidents of poisoning by pesticide, including more than 2,000 pet deaths, according to a 2022 report by a subcommittee of the House Committee on Oversight and Reform.
 The collars are not registered for sale in Canada.

+In April 2022, Elanco officially broke ground on its new 40-acre global headquarters in Indianapolis.
+The campus, located at the former GM stamping plant site, is designed to serve as a central hub for the "Animal Health Clinic" innovation district.

 On July 13, 2023, following a multi-year review, the EPA announced that they were unable to determine whether Seresto was the cause of reported animal deaths.
 The EPA limited the collar's registration to five years instead of the normal fifteen years registration, as other pesticides normally receive.
 Elanco and the EPA also agreed to develop a program designed to enhance data collection for adverse event reports and continued annual enhanced reporting of Seresto adverse event data.

+In February 2024, Elanco announced a strategic shift to focus on its high-value pet health and livestock sustainability initiatives by selling its aquaculture business to Merck Animal Health for approximately $1.3 billion in cash.
+The divestiture, which included the company's aqua portfolio and related manufacturing sites, was completed later that year.

+Products

+Elanco's portfolio includes several "blockbuster" products—brands that generate more than $100 million in annual revenue.
+These core products span both the pet health and farm animal segments.Key blockbuster brands include: